imprvhub/nasa-apod-py/README.md

 - Includes a 'Shuffle' option that randomize picks for users who are uncertain which date to explore.
 - Showcases a curated selection of the finest APOD images from 1995 (the inception year of APOD) to the present via the 'Featured NASA APOD per year' Recommendations section.
 - Generates shareable APOD cards comprising the retrieved image, title, and description.
-- **YouTube Integration(New Feature):** Users can now view APOD YouTube videos directly within the application interface.
-Users can also share these YouTube videos as APOD cards, expanding the application's sharing functionality.
+- **YouTube Integration (New Feature):** Users can now watch APOD videos directly within the application interface.
+They can also share these YouTube videos as APOD cards, expanding the application's sharing functionality.
 With this enhancement, users can easily spread the word about their favorite astronomical discoveries.

 ## Installation and Usage